');

 About Beverly Hills, FL

-Beverly Hills is a small community in Florida with a population of 9,716 residents.
-The median household income is $44,845 per year, which is below the national average.
-The median age in Beverly Hills is 50.7 years.
+Beverly Hills is a small town located in Florida with a population of 9,716 residents according to the latest US Census Bureau American Community Survey data.
+The median household income is $44,845 per year, which is 40% below the national median of $75,149.
+The median age of 50.7 years is notably older the US median age of 38.9 years, suggesting a more established community with a higher proportion of long-term residents.

 Cost of Living in Beverly Hills, FL